sudocrystal/scc-compsci/README.md

 - Functional programming

 ## [CS211](211/) Computing and Society
 This course explores issues related to the development, usage, and impact of computing technology on society.
-Topics vary each quarter but may include coverage of areas such as intellectual property, artificial intelligence, privacy of data, liability, ethics, social justice, diversity, and the global digital divide.
+Students will explore the topics through class activities that involve gathering evidence, monitoring news, researching background materials, participating in discussion, and presenting findings.
+Students are not expected to have any specific expertise in digital technology beyond common public usage (email, web surfing, text message, word processing, and device usage).
+Course Outcomes

 ### Outcomes
+1. Identify the connections between computers, ethics, power, and society
-=1.
-Identify issues and concerns related to the impact of computing on individuals, organizations, and society.
+1. Analyze the global impact of computing on individuals, organizations, and society
+1. Gather and use evidence to inform insights on computing issues and concerns
-=1.
-Describe the creation, evolution, and usage of digital technology =1.
-Identify and analyze diverse viewpoints with respect to the creation and use of digital technology =1.
-Provide evidence to support insights and arguments related to computing issues and concerns =1.
-Read and keep up with the news regarding digital technology with more insight
+1. Defend and refute diverse viewpoints with respect to the creation and use of digital technology
-1. Identify and analyze the ethical challenges and responsibilities for both computing professionals and digital citizens.
+1. Reflect on the ethical challenges and responsibilities for both computing professionals and digital citizens

 ### Course Outline and Topics
-1. Computing history and evolution
-1. Bias in computing
-1. Computing implications and impacts
-1. Social responsibility as digital citizens

-Suggested issues:
-- intellectual property
-- artificial intelligence
-- privacy
-- freedom of speech
+-	Evolution of Technology
+-	Privacy
-- liability
+-	Freedom of Speech
-- social justice
+-	Intellectual Property
-- diversity
+-	Crime and Security
-- global digital divide
+-	Work
+-	Evaluating and Controlling Technology
+-	Errors, Failures, and Risks
+-	Professional Ethics and Responsibilities
+- Reflections on Computing & Society